amitkhichar01/FindRepo/README.md

 ## Project Structure
 The codebase is organized as follows:

-#### . src/: Contains all the source code for the project.
-        .components/: Houses all React components used to build the user interface.
+#### . src/: Houses all React components used to build the user interface.
 #### . index.html: The main HTML file serving as the entry point for the application.

 ## Getting Started